Supervisory Body pursuant to Legislative Decree 231/2001

 Italian Legislative Decree 231/01 prescribes the establishment of an internal Supervisory Body (hereinafter also SB) with independent powers of initiative and control whose duty is to supervise the functioning of and compliance with the Organization and Management Model and to ensure its updating.

-The SB of UniCredit S.p.A. is made up of 5 members, including two external members and three executives in "apical" positions with guidance, support and control functions.
+The SB of UniCredit S.p.A. is made up of 5 members, including three external members and two executives in "apical" positions with guidance, support and control functions.

-The presence of two external members is justified by the need to guarantee the SB's effective independence from company hierarchy.
+The presence of three external members is justified by the need to guarantee the SB's effective independence from company hierarchy.

 The SB is set up by resolution of the Board of Directors which, at the time of appointment, shall acknowledge that the required independence, autonomy, integrity and professionalism of its members have been ascertained.